Healthy eel stock, return of a Dutch delicacy, fascinating species with a rich cultural value.

 grow enough larvae to start the feeding trials.

 Glasaal Volendam has commenced the feeding trials and succeeds: we have found larvae that digest food.
 Although this is a big leap forwards, the optimal diet for eel larvae is still unknown.
 Our experiments are now focused on increasing larvae production and improving the nutritional value of the diet, to increase chances of survival for larvae.
 Glasaal Volendam strives to increase the possibility to breed larvae up until the glass eel stage.

-The primary goal of Glasaal Volendam is to save the eel, but we also have the ambition to produce glass eel on a commercial and sustainable level.
-This is very viable because the worldwide demand for glass eel is about 350.000 kilogram per year.
+The primary goal of Glasaal Volendam is to realize the transition to commercial glass eel production.
+The market for glass eel consumption is estimated at 500.000 kilogram per year.
 Furthermore, the demand for glass eel has exceeded the supply for the last 40 years on, which will increase even more due to the rising prosperity in Asia and the related increase in demand for delicacies, like eel.